-The Department of Health (“the Department”) is the state agency charged with regulating the unlicensed practice of health care professionals in the State of Florida.
+The Department of Health (“the Department”) is the state agency regulating the unlicensed practice of health care professionals in Florida.

 Attorney for Unlicensed Activity Allegations in Tampa, FL

-Many of these allegations are related to practicing message therapy without a Florida message therapy license in violation of Section 456.065 and 480.047(1)(a), Florida Statute, when the Department records show that the person is not licensed for that profession in the State of Florida.
+Many of these allegations relate to practicing as a licensed medical professional when the Department records show that the person is not licensed in the State of Florida.

-Florida Department of Health.
-The best outcome in these cases is getting the Assistant General Counsel to agree to:
+The Assistant General Counsel, Office of the General Counsel, and Prosecution Services Unit for the Florida Department of Health litigate the hearings for the department.
+The best outcome in these cases is getting the Assistant General Counsel to agree to the following:

 - drop the citation;

 We can help you respond to the citation within 30 days by seeking a review to contest and dispute the citation and by filng a request for a hearing.